turazashvili/blog/blog/AI-Assistants-Are-Becoming-the-New-Search-Engines-But-Who-Measures-the-Attention.md

 ---
 title: AI Assistants Are Becoming the New Search Engines — But Who Measures the Attention?
 date: 2025-12-01
-description: How AI assistants are replacing traditional search and why prompt-level analytics from VexRail define the future of AI search.
+description: How AI assistants are replacing traditional search and why prompt-level analytics from Vexrail define the future of AI search.
 ---

-# AI Assistants Are Becoming the New Search Engines — But Who Measures the Attention?

 ## The Shift: Users Now "Ask the AI"